RyanT5/ryanschuller.com/content/projects/hello-world-hack-2019.md

 draft: false
 ---

-Hello World Hack is a beginner friendly hackathon organised by Edinburgh University Women in STEM and the Programming Society.
+Hello World Hack is a beginner friendly hackathon organised by [Edinburgh University Women in STEM](https://www.euwistem.com/) and [Edinburgh University Programming Society](https://ediprogsoc.co.uk/).

 I designed the logo and merch for the event: